US expresses concern over religious freedom in India

 The US has also “expressed desire first to try to help and work through some of these issues”, the official said as Secretary of State Mike Pompeo launched a 27-nation International Religious Freedom Alliance.

-“To me, the initial step we try to do in most places is say what can we do to be of help you work through an issue to where there’s not religious persecution.
-That’s the first step, is just saying can we work with you on this,” the official said.
+“The initial step we try to do in most places is to say what we can do to be of help to you to work through an issue…,” the official said.

 India maintains that the Indian Constitution guarantees fundamental rights to all its citizens, including its minority communities.